mikaelsundell/pipeline/README.md

 #### brawtool

-Logctool a set of utilities for processing braw encoded images.
+Brawtool is a set of utilities for processing braw encoded images.

 * https://github.com/mikaelsundell/logctool